 The photos are part of an Afro-futuristic aesthetic that has come to define Macharia’s work, in which he employs elements of history, science fiction, and digital photo editing, to comment on historical narratives or social issues.

 Macharia’s past photo projects examined and interrogated discrimination against street children, the elderly, and people with albinism and dwarfism.
-His intimate portraits have also introduced a whole new cast into the Kenyan art scene–including hip hop grandfathers, extravagant nannies, and freedom-fighting opticians.
+His intimate portraits have also introduced a whole new cast into the Kenyan art scene–including hip hop grandfathers, extravagant grannies, and freedom-fighting opticians.

 Macharia’s fantastical stories and their colorful subjects have proven popular, and resonate with those who follow his work.
 When looked at collectively, the photos are not only serious, funny and beautiful, but also have a solemn, humanizing effect.